-Kirk and Liz knew each other as far back as elementary school.
-They began dating his freshman year in high school.
-Liz graduated a year ahead of Kirk and went to Texas Tech University.
-He graduated a year later and attended Baylor University.
+Kirk and Liz knew each other as far back as elementary school and began dating his freshman year in high school.
+Liz graduated a year ahead of Kirk and went to Texas Tech University while he attended Baylor University.
 They maintained a long distance romance and, after Liz finished college at Texas Tech and Kirk started law school, they were married in 1979.

-Kirk and Liz moved to Austin, where he clerked for a judge on the United States Court of Appeals for the Fifth Circuit.
+After law school, Kirk clerked for a judge on the United States Court of Appeals for the Fifth Circuit in Austin.
 Liz worked as a TV news reporter and anchor.
 During his clerkship, Kirk worked on a variety of issues that came before the court.
 One of the cases he most enjoyed addressed challenges to the Texas Legislature’s 1981 Congressional redistricting.

 Kirk then went to work with a law firm that gave him a chance to become a courtroom advocate.
 He went on to create a broad law practice, representing families, doctors, small businesses and some of the state’s major universities.
 His firm employed 13 people and left Kirk with an appreciation for the importance of small Texas business owners – the economic value they represent for Texas and the challenges they face fueling the economy and providing for their employees.